SGG-Modding/HadesMapper/README.md

 Download the latest [Release](https://github.com/SGG-Modding/HadesMapper/releases).
 Open command prompt and cd into the directory of the wheel and pip install it, remember to have .whl at the end of the name.

 # How to use this?
-The script has 2 modes, encode and decode.
+The script has 2 modes, encode and decode, as well as 2 submodes for Hades I and Hades II.

+## Hades 2
+To encode or decode any map binaries to or from Hades II, add `-s` or `-sequel` as a flag.
+Defaults to using Hades I formating.

 ## Encode mode (JSON to binaries)
 ```